Jtalk/jca-socket-connector/README.md

 * Deploy SocketConnectorRAR to the application server.
 * TCPConnectionFactory is not accessible through java:/socket/TCP name in default JNDI context.

+# Deployment validation #

+You can check your deployment validity by deploying a SocketConnectorTester EAR and taking a quick look into your logs.
+Tester will download a sample page and report whether everything is all right.

 # Usage #

 The main idea behind this connector is to hide non-EJB-compliant Netty IO networking model.
 Netty is a great networking engine, but Netty 4.x does not support ExecutorService-like thread pools.
 Since EJBs are not allowed to interact with non-EJB threads and ManagedExecutorService is the only way of thread pooling in managed environment, I needed some kind of a proxy between EJB environment and Netty threading model.